StevenMccracken/feasy/frontend/README.md

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+Run `ng g component component-name` to generate a new component.
+You can also use `ng g directive/pipe/service/class/module`.

 ## Build